-Political parties in parliament
+Political parties in Poland

 The state as of 18.05.2024.
 I will try to update this page when there are significant changes, but not every time an MP leaves the party.
 Minor inaccuracies may therefore occur.